himanshuo/life-of-learning/articles/networks/lecture_12.md

 **Packets can be received out of order**

 **There is a unique timer for each packet sent.
 It is started as soon as the packet is sent.
-The first timer to start will be the first to go off.**.
+The first timer to start will be the first to go off**.
 Once the timeout occurs, you start sending from the **leftmost side** again.
 You only send packets that have **not already been acknowledged**

 #### Why do we have a max window size?
 Note that if **m=2**, then **max window size = 2 ^(m-1) = 2** and **buffer size = 2^m = 4**